GreenhouseCI/blog.greenhouseci.com/android_tutorial.md

 <h2 id="configure-git-hook">Configure Git hook</h2>

-We assume that you don't want to bother yourself openign the web browser and clicking the "Build" button in Greenhouse to see if the build still succeeds after every tiny change in your app's codebase.
+We assume that you don't want to bother yourself opening the web browser and clicking the "Build" button in Greenhouse to see if the build still succeeds after every tiny change in your app's codebase.
 That's why Greenhouse supports
-[**Git hooks**](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) that provide easy way to trigger some actions after you push your changes into the repository.
+[**Git hooks**](http://git-scm.com/book/en/Customizing-Git-Git-Hooks) that provide an easy way to trigger some actions after you push your changes into the repository.
 Using a hook you can trigger a build for every `git push` you make.